DigitalN/stravatracker/README.md

 # Strava Running Coach Data Fetcher

-Pulls the last 30 days of your Strava runs into a clean summary to paste into Claude for coaching.
-Includes per-run pace by minute and heart rate + elevation every 10 seconds.
+This app will pull all of your historical runs into a clean summary to paste into Claude for coaching.
+Then each week, it pulls the latest runs for a faster upload.
+Each run includes per-run pace by minute and heart rate + elevation every 10 seconds.

 ## One-time setup

-**1. Install Python dependencies**
+**1. Install Python dependencies by running this command in Terminal**
 ```bash
 pip install requests
 ```